 My husband and I just finished reading through Food Rules by Michael Pollan which contain a rule ‘eat all the junk food you want as long as you cook it yourself’.
 Isn’t this a great rule, especially for families with treat-loving kids?

 Kids love treats!
 And, I want to give my kids treats.
-But, I don’t want to givem the all the processed fats, sugars, and preservatives that store bought treats usually contain.
+But, I don’t want to give them all the processed fats, sugars, and preservatives that store bought treats usually contain.
 This means I try to ensure I frequently have healthier home-made treats on hand.

-Some of our favourite trail snack baked treats are coconut trail mix muffins, and a low fat, low sugar oatmeal raisin cookie.
-We’ve also enjoyed these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!
+Some of our best hiking snacks are homemade muffins, and a low fat, low sugar oatmeal raisin cookie.
+We also enjoy these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!

 Reusable fabric snack bags are great for home-baked goodies too, but muffins sometimes need a solid container to keep them from getting squished in the backpack.

-The exception here is Cliff bars.
-Cliff bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
+The exception here is Clif bars.
+Clif bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
 However, we like to reserve them for our super long hikes or over-night trips.
-The kids really like these and having a cliff bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip.
+The kids really like these and sharing a Clif bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip brownie!

-Also, there’s always one or two squashed cliff bars in the bottom of our bag as an emergency food source if ever the need arises.
+Also, there’s always one or two squashed Clif bars in the bottom of our bag as an emergency food source if ever the need arises.

 Do you have a tiny hiker in your family?
 Pureed veggie and fruit pouches are super easy to serve to your small people when out on the trail.
 They’re compact, easy for kids to use, and come in a wide assortment of flavors, many of them without any added sugars.
 Kids seem to really enjoy the GoGo squeeze fruit and veggie varieties.

-We always have fruit-to-go hanging around in this family.
-Kids love them.
+We always have fruit-to-go hanging around in this family (This is a popular brand found in the U.S.) Most kids love them.
 They’re affordable if you buy the mega-packs and they can withstand all sorts of abuse.
-They also come in small pieces too, more like a gummy candy shape.

-Because our kids love them so much we’ve enforced a strict rule that they’re only for out of the house snacking.
+Because our kids loved them so much we’ve enforced a strict rule that they’re only for out-of-the-house snacking.
 When my husband is ski coaching his pocket is full of them, my mom-purse usually has a few floating around in it.
-Our van has a stash and the pocket of our hiking backpack has a whole bunch of them.
+Our van has a stash, and the pocket of our hiking backpack has a whole bunch of them.